 This is a partly underground two platform station.
 It is a re-opened station which opened with the Argyle Line.
 The south east end of the station is exposed but in a deep stone lined cutting and the north west end is in the Dalmarnock Road Tunnel.
+There are heavy concrete cross-braces over the line to support the cutting walls.

 The station replaced Bridgeton [1st], jut to the east on the high level line.